ShaMan123/react-native-math-view/README.md

 Install `react-native-svg`

 #### Errors during installation:
 If you're getting an error regarging `compileMathjax` you can disregard it as long as `compiled mathjax successfully` was printed to the console.
+If you're using `yarn` it's probable no logging will show.
 To be sure everything is compiled properly run the following command from the `mathjax-full` `node_module` directory of your project:
 ```bash
 npm run compile